-Unlike the NBIC, OSHA’s expectations cover more than just the CO2 storage vessels.
+Unlike the NBIC, the Occupational Safety and Health Administration - OSHA and the National Institute of Occupational Safety and Health - NIOSH rules and laws cover more than just the CO2 storage vessels.
 OSHA is uniquely interested in the health and safety of all employees in commercial workspaces.

-For CO2, OSHA and NIOSH (the National Institute of Occupational Safety and Health) have created guidelines for CO2 exposure that clearly state that no lower than 5,000 ppm TWA should be utilized for the first alarm, 15,000 ppm as the Half STEL, 30,000 ppm as the STEL, and 40,000 ppm as it IDLH.
+For CO2, OSHA and NIOSH have created laws and regulations for CO2 exposure for workers that state that no lower than 5,000 ppm TWA (time weighted average) should be utilized for the first alarm, 15,000 ppm as the half STEL (short term exposure limit), 30,000 ppm as the STEL, and 40,000 ppm as IDLH (immediately dangerous to life or health).
 These standards are fixed by OSHA and do not change.

-The next organization to include regulations around stored CO2, CO2 safety, and safety monitoring was the National Fire Protection Association (NFPA).
-However, the NFPA did not have a nice, neat place to put CO2 monitoring requirements so they squeezed it into NFPA 55 Cryogenic Fluids codes.
+The next organization to include regulations around stored CO2, CO2 safety, and safety monitoring is the National Fire Protection Association (NFPA).
+Since the early NFPA regulations did not have a nice, neat place to put CO2 monitoring requirements, they "squeezed" them into NFPA 55 Cryogenic Fluids codes.

-The NFPA 55 is considered to be the most "vanilla” of all the codes as it relates to CO2 because it mandates almost no specifics about devices, locations, or performance.
+The NFPA 1 & 55 are considered to be the most "vanilla” of all the codes as it relates to CO2 because it mandates almost no specifics about devices, locations, or performance.
 The last update to the NFPA 55 was released in 2020.

-- 12 inches from the floor-mounted height for monitors
+- 12 inches from the floor-mounted height for sensors

 - A safety monitor or increased ventilation is required whenever 100 lbs. or more of CO2 is stored.